MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-permission-policy.md

 ---
 title: Create policies to control OAuth apps
-description: This article provides instructions for creating and working with app permission policies in Microsoft Defender for Cloud Apps. ms.date: 05/15/2023 ms.topic: how-to
+description: This article provides instructions for creating and working with app permission policies in Microsoft Defender for Cloud Apps. ms.date: 05/29/2023 ms.topic: how-to
 ---
 # Create policies to control OAuth apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-In addition to the [existing investigation of OAuth apps](manage-app-permissions.md) connected to your environment, you can set permission policies so that you get automated notifications when an OAuth app meets certain criteria.
-For example, you can automatically be alerted when there are apps that require a high permission level and were authorized by more than 50 users.
+In addition to the [existing investigation of OAuth apps](manage-app-permissions.md) connected to your environment, set permission policies so that you get automated notifications when an OAuth app meets certain criteria.
+For example, you can automatically be alerted when there are apps that require a high permission level and are authorized by more than 50 users.

 OAuth app policies enable you to investigate which permissions each app requested and which users authorized them for Office 365, Google Workspace, and Salesforce.
 You're also able to mark these permissions as approved or banned.
-Marking them as banned will disable the correlating Enterprise Application.
+Marking them as banned disables the correlating Enterprise Application.

 Along with a built-in set of capabilities to detect anomalous app behavior and generate alerts based on machine learning algorithms, app policies in app governance are a way for you to: